geraintmelville/WHO_project/README.md

 | North America | 3 | 48 | 1.7% |

 Development status is similarly skewed: **20.7%** of rows are `Economy_status_Developed`, **79.3%** are `Economy_status_Developing`.
 Region and development-status coefficients for the smallest groups (North America especially) are estimated from very little data and should be interpreted with that caveat.

-#### Balanced panel structure
-The dataset is a complete panel: 179 countries × 16 years (2000–2015) = 2,864 rows, with no missing country-years.
-This means rows are **not independent observations**, since each country contributes 16 repeated measures.
-For this reason, the train/test split is stratified **at the country level** (`train_test_split_spec`), not the row level, so that all years for a given country land entirely in one split.
-A naive row-level split would leak the same country into both train and test.
-We also ensure that regions appear in roughly equal proportions across the split to ensure model fairness.

-#### Ethical vs robust model framing

-- The **robust** model includes mortality/disease variables (`Adult_mortality`, `Infant_deaths`, `Under_five_deaths`) that correlate with `Life_expectancy` at **r = -0.92 to -0.95**.
-These are near-mechanical restatements of the target (life expectancy is calculated *from* mortality data), not independent causal predictors.
-- The **ethical** model excludes these (see `SENSITIVE_COLS`) and relies on structural/socioeconomic predictors instead, `Schooling` (r = 0.73), `GDP_per_capita` (r = 0.58), which are genuinely predictive rather than circular.

-So the robust model's higher RMSE performance should be read with this in mind: some of its "accuracy" comes from features that are close to leaking the answer.

 #### Predictor skew
 Skewness varies widely across the numeric predictors: